-Kathy's independent documentary film, "Jeanne and Mike: Original Art" was named one of the top 250 independent documentaries of 2015.
+Kathy's first independent documentary film, "Jeanne and Mike: Original Art" was named one of the top 250 independent documentaries of 2015.
 It screened at several film festivals, was nominated for a handful of awards and won Best Short Film at the March 2016 Direct Short Online Film Festival.

 As a pioneer in the desktop publishing industry, an original contributor to some of the first online publications, an early adopter of social media and an award-winning content curator, Kathy has been a leader in the digital media revolution.
 Her full-service digital media agency provides creative original content and dynamic curated content that will enhance your presence on the web, mobile devices and the movie screen.